tgstation/common_core/Interesting Planets/Human Space/Sol System/Mars/Martian Places.md

 > "It's the Red City, it's Mars' beating heart- it's New Osaka, baybee, and there ain't no city like it anywhere else in the galaxy!"
 - Region: Amenthes

 The shining capital of Mars, New Osaka has a storied history that acts as a microcosm of the planet as a whole.
 Originally settled by Cybersun Industries as one of several colonial ventures during the plasma boom, New Osaka (or Oda Colony, as it was known then) has been around longer than Mars' atmosphere.
 Following the terraforming, New Osaka became a nexus for colonisation on the Red Planet, experiencing a blistering rate of growth as part of Mars' Plasma Century.
-During the revolution, New Osaka became the focal point of the conflict and the seat of government of the Provisional Martian Republic, as well as experiencing heavy damage during the war due to orbital bombardment and pitched fighting in the streets.
+During the revolution, New Osaka became the focal point of the conflict and the primary seat of government of the Provisional Martian Republic, as well as experiencing heavy damage during the war due to orbital bombardment and pitched fighting in the streets.
 After Martian statehood, the Governor General took up office there, and made the city the official administrative capital of the State of Mars.
 Stories are etched in its red stone walls; indeliable tales of hardworking miners, freedom fighters, hardy pioneers, and the cultural patchwork that makes New Osaka the city it is today.

 ### Multicultural Mars
 While all of Mars is quite cosmopolitan (especially in comparison to the rest of the Core Systems), there's nowhere on the Red Planet with a greater mix of cultures than New Osaka.
 From its roots as a colonial stake of a Japanese company, to later waves of migrant workers from across East Asia, and further mass migration in the wake of the terraforming, New Osaka is a true melting pot.
 This can be seen in the languages spoken: while the Japanese-based Martian Creole is an obvious standout, it's not uncommon to hear basically any human language while walking down the street, and even occasionally alien languages in certain areas of the city.